Myxabzbzzz/stunning-guacamole/README.md

 ## Swagger/OpenAPI

-Документация OpenAPI находится в файле `docs/swagger.yaml`. Её можно просматривать через Swagger UI (см. выше).
+OpenAPI documentation is in `docs/swagger.yaml`.
+It can be viewed via Swagger UI (see above).